-Richard Wheelahan has been the chief compliance officer of Capitala Finance since July 2013.
+Richard G. Wheelahan, III has been the chief compliance officer of Capitala Finance since July 2013 and secretary since February 2019.
 Mr. Wheelahan is also the chief compliance officer, general counsel and a director of Capitala Investment Advisors and has served as an associate, and subsequently, a vice president of the investment adviser to the Legacy Funds since March 2010.
 Mr. Wheelahan graduated from Appalachian State University with a B.A. in Political Science and Russian Interdisciplinary Studies, received his J.D. from the University of North Carolina School of Law at Chapel Hill and is a member of the North Carolina Bar.